TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 ## References
 <!-- This is how to do footnotes for the references: -->
 [1] “ASTM F34111-22a,” Standard Specification for Remote ID and Tracking, https://cdn.standards.iteh.ai/samples/112830/71297057ac42432880a203654f213709/ASTM-F3411-22a.pdf (accessed Apr.
 11, 2024). <br>
 [2] “ANSI/CTA-2063-A,” Small Unmanned Aerial Systems Serial Numbers (accessed Apr.
-24, 2024).
+24, 2024). <br>
+[3] “Raspberry Pi 5,” https://datasheets.raspberrypi.com/rpi5/raspberry-pi-5-product-brief.pdf (accessed Apr.
+27, 2024). <br>
 <!--etc.-->